 If you start the pill more than five days after an abortion, you will not be protected against pregnancy until you’ve taken the pill for two days.

 “CHOICE”: MSI UK’s digital contraception counsellor

-- To learn more about how the combined contraceptive pill works read our latest blog: “The combined pill: what it is and how it works”.
+- “The combined pill: what it is and how it works”.

 - For more information on the mini pill, you can visit the NHS website here: The Progestogen-only Pill: Your contraception guide